torvalds/linux/Documentation/admin-guide/quickly-build-trimmed-linux.rst

 Step-by-step guide
 ==================

-Compiling your own Linux kernel is easy in principle.
+Compiling your own GNU/Linux kernel is easy in principle.
 There are various ways to do it.
 Which of them actually work and is the best depends on the circumstances.

-This guide describes a way perfectly suited for those who want to quickly install Linux from sources without being bothered by complicated details; the goal is to cover everything typically needed on mainstream Linux distributions running on commodity PC or server hardware.
+This guide describes a way perfectly suited for those who want to quickly install GNU/Linux from sources without being bothered by complicated details; the goal is to cover everything typically needed on mainstream GNU/Linux distributions running on commodity PC or server hardware.

 The described approach is great for testing purposes, for example to try a